Caroline Parmentier

 Caroline Parmentier (/fr/; born 16 December 1965) is a French journalist, editor, public commentator and politician.
 A member of the National Rally (RN), she was elected as the deputy for the 9th constituency of the Pas-de-Calais department in the National Assembly in 2022.

-Biography

 Early life and journalism career

 Parmentier was born on 16 December 1965 in Basses-Pyrénées and grew up in Pau.
 After leaving school, she joined Présent newspaper under the direction of Jean Madiran.
 She was a trainee reporter but rose through the ranks of the paper to become its editor in chief.
 She authored a book with her perspectives on the journalism industry in 1996.
 In 2014, she became a presenter and commentator on the show Bistro Libertés on TV Libertés.

 During her career at Présent, Parmentier was sometimes known for her forthright opinions on certain issues.
 She has written against abortion and has argued that the French government have sought to replace French nationals with migrants due to declining birthrates and the rise of abortion in France.
 In 1995, she was sentenced by the Paris Criminal Court for “racial public defamation” following an article she had written.